 Let’s see if we can explain the offside rule in soccer in a simple and clear manner: For those new to soccer, and even for those not new to soccer, the offside rule can be a bit hard to understand and even confusing.

 Basically, offsides is a rule so soccer players can’t just stand up at the other end of the field and wait for the ball, say right in the goal box.
 It gives the game a more even flow and makes it more like a chess match rather than a car race.

-A soccer player is offside if he or she is in a position where they are closer to the goal then the second to last player on defense.
+A soccer player is offside if he or she is in a position where they are closer to the goal than the second to last player on defense.
 The last player on both teams is of course the keeper, so the player can’t be closer to the goal than the last defender.
-This video gives you a nice explanation of the offside rule if you need it:
+This video gives you a nice explanation of the offside rule in soccer:

 Further details about the offside rule:

 A player is in an offside position if “he is nearer to his opponents’ goal line than both the ball and the second last opponent”, unless he is in his own half of the field of play.
 A player level with the second last opponent is considered to be in an onside position.
 Note that the last two defenders can be either the goalkeeper and another defender, or two ordinary defenders.
 Also note that offside position is determined when the ball is touched/played by a team-mate — a player’s offside position status is not then altered by them or defenders running forwards or backwards.

 It is important to note that being in an offside position is not an offense in itself.